max-zaytsev/azure-pipelines-vscode/README.md

 - **Failed to determine Azure Repo details from remote url**: If you're configuring a pipeline for a Git repository backed by Azure Repos, ensure that it has a remote pointing to a valid Azure Repos Git repo URL.

+- **Automatic fetching of the organization schema doesn't work**: Try signing in with `Azure: Sign In` command from vscode command palette (Ctrl/Cmd + Shift + P).
+If that doesn't help, try signing out first (`Azure: Sign In` command).

 ## Extension Development

 If you are only working on the extension (i.e. syntax highlighting, configure pipeline, and the language client):